-The aptly named, Alvear Palace Hotel is a five-star hotel and Buenos Aires institution that exudes tradition and luxury.
+The aptly named, Alvear Palace Hotel is a five-star hotel and Buenos Aires institution that exudes the tradition and luxury of Argentina’s golden era a century ago.

 Jet-setters, celebrities, politicians and self-appointed VIP’s who would chose the Waldorf Astoria in New York or the Langham in London stay at the Alvear while in Buenos Aires.